 To cut down on cook time the day-of, prepare the stuffing up to 2 days in advance and store in the refrigerator.

 Cornish hens, also called cornish game hens or rock cornish game hens, are a breed of chicken.
-Roasted cornish hens are basically roasted small chickens.
+According to the USDA, they are young immature chickens that are around 5 to 6 weeks in age, so basically small chickens.

 On average, a cornish hen weighs between 1 and 2 pounds.